syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 #### TextSettings

 TextSettings is defined to set the values for `Color`, `FontSize` and `FontFamily`.
-By default there are six types of font familiy has been given in toolbar that are
+By default there are six types of font family has been given in toolbar that are
 `Arial`, `Noteworthy`, `Marker Felt`, `SignPainter`,`Bradley Hand`, `Snell Roundhand`.